CONFERENCE PROGRAMME

 GSE Pooling: Do we dare to share?

 On paper, GSE pooling is the perfect tonic for Asia’s capacity constrained airports.
 It’s leaner, greener and eliminates the time and expense associated with running excess equipment for ground handlers.
 But does it ever really work in practice when the pressure is on?
-GHI goes in search of an Asian airport who can offer a transparent account on the ups and down of a GSE pooling scheme.
-How do you accurately match vehicles to demand?
-Could pooling be a catalyst for electrification by reducing charging demand on lacklustre infrastructure and who draws rank when there’s one last belt loader and two late arrivals that demand immediate baggage offloading?
+TCR offers delegates a transparent account on the ups and downs that were overcome to implement a GSE pooling scheme at Sydney airport, which goes live in March.

 -